 And what they can safely ignore

-- “Fill this out if you work from home more than 25 hours a week.”
+- “Skip this if you work from home less than 25 hours a week.”

 Tell them when the stakes are high